grafana/loki/docs/configuration/README.md

 # cassandra.
 If omitted, defaults to same value as store.
 [object_store: <string>]

 # The schema to use.
-Set to v9 or v10.
+Set to v9 or v11.
+# v11 also indexes all label names per unique series which improve labels queries latency.
+# v11 is the current recommended version.
 schema: <string>

 # Configures how the index is updated and stored.